The Heart of Spiritual Tending

 Unlike many relationships where we expect expertise or answers, spiritual direction thrives in the unknown.
 It welcomes doubt, wrestles with paradox, and sits with questions that have no easy resolution.
 A spiritual companion does not have to know the seeker’s path in advance.
 They are there to travel alongside them, trusting that the seeker’s deep wisdom—and their relationship with the sacred—will reveal the way forward.
 Taking an attitude of honoring what unfolds allows mystery to enter, supported by deep trust in the seeker's inner wisdom and the sacred.

-Spiritual direction also affirms the reality of both physical and spiritual perception.
-As Caroline Myss describes, we engage the world not only through what we can see, hear, and touch, but also through intuitive knowing.
-Spiritual direction helps seekers listen to the unseen movements of the sacred, the language of soul that is often dismissed or ignored.
+Spirit tending also affirms the reality of both physical and spiritual perception.
+We engage the world not only through what we can see, hear, and touch, but also through intuitive knowing.
+Spiritual direction helps explorers listen to the unseen movements of the sacred, the language of soul that is often dismissed or ignored.

 What Happens in Spiritual Companioning?